Child/Adult Group Social Learning Therapy

-Led by Michelle Garcia Winner, Social Thinking® is one of the core intervention strategies that we use.
 We teach the thoughts behind social skills and help students understand social rules, what is expected in social situations, and how to connect with others.
 We explore a wide range of topics and provide individualized lessons according to the age and ability of each child or group.

 Sessions typically include:

 - Connecting - 5 to 10 minutes of open-talk time to check in with each other and review previous concepts

 - Group Lessons - Social cognitive strategies, vocabulary and concepts

 - Practice/Unstructured Time - Functional and fun activities to practice skills with real-time feedback to reinforce the weekly concepts or lessons